JuliaCI/PkgEval.jl/README.md

 # NewPkgEval - Evaluate julia packages

 # Basic usage
-In order to run PkgEval against a Julia Package do the following:
+In order to run PkgEval against a Julia package do the following:

 1. Obtain NewPkgEval and install dependencies